نوع مقاله : علمی-پژوهشی

 عنوان مقاله [English]

-The Transparency Framework in the Paris Agreement: Legal and Practical Dimensions with a Focus on Iran
+Transparency Mechanisms in the Paris Agreement: Legal Dimensions and Implementation Strategies for Iran

 نویسندگان [English]